Tuesday, 25 March 2025

 And a pie..

 The only problem with the Swan and Railway was the danger that we may never leave.
-After all, we had a fine selection of beers, a seat by the fire, sport on the TV, a pie menu.
+After all, we had a fine selection of beers, a seat by the fire, sport on the TV, and a pie menu.

 But we're more intrepid than that - and figured we'd be back.
 As it was, we met some of the team from the pub in the beer festival later and made a couple of revisits, getting chatting to the owners about their dedication to Bass and their recent acquisition of the Woodman in Birmingham.
 We also got a tip about sleeping with onions in your socks when you're coming down with a rotten cold...not tried and tested yet.

-We didn't have far to go to the next destination - under the railway bridge, turn left and into the arch.
+We didn't have far to go to the next destination - under the railway bridge, turn left and into the first arch.

 Wigan Central (Arch No.1 and 2, Queen Street, Wigan, WN1 4DY)